HusnainNaeem/FacialFeature-Identifier-and-Face-Detection-using-Java/README.md

 # FacialFeature-Identifier-and-Face-Detection-using-Java

 ## Introduction
 This documentation provides an overview and usage guide for the Facial Recognition Java Application.
-This application uses OpenCV to perform facial detection and recognition on images and live camera feed.
+This application uses OpenCV to perform facial detection and recognition on images and live camera feed.**`(m2husnainnaeem@gmail.com  feel free to contact for custom modification )`**

 ## Table of Contents
 - [Getting Started](#getting-started)